Defending Giant

 Treant patrolling his domain, to ensure its safety…

-As the sun crested the horizon, two black orbs snapped opened and focused on the warming rays.
-The eyelids fluttered as twin branches flexed and swayed to position its leaves to collect as much light as possible.
-When it could not absorb enough daylight, its trunk split, and one half stepped out of the ground.
-Freed from the soil, the being strode into the patch of sunlight breaking through the forest and spread its limbs wide.
+As the sun crested the horizon, two black orbs snapped open and fixed on the newborn light.
+The eyelids fluttered as twin branches flexed and swayed to position their leaves to drink in the light.
+When the glow wasn’t enough, its trunk split, and one half stepped out of the ground.
+Freed from the soil, the being slowly strode into the patch of sunlight breaking through the forest and spread its limbs wide, drinking in dawn’s first warmth, as if greeting an old and sacred friend.

-The sun revitalized the creature, as a flock of birds circled about the walking tree.
-The treant lifted its boughs, and the songbirds weaved among its extremities.
-With a smile the treant smiled, spreading the twigs at the end of its branches.
-A bird landed upon the massive creature’s shoulder and started tweeting.
-The being gently caressed the tiny animal.
+The sun revitalized the creature as a flock of birds circled above the walking tree.
+It lifted its boughs, and the songbirds weaved among its extremities.
+The treant smiled, its twigs spreading like fingers.
+A bird landed on the massive creature’s shoulder and tweeted.
+The being gently stroked the tiny bird, voice soft as moss.
 “How are you doing, little one?”

-“Calm down, my friend.”
-The steady song stopped, and the treant positioned a branch under the bird, letting it settle upon the limb.
+“Calm down, little one.”
+The fevered song cut off, and the treant positioned a branch under the bird, letting it perch upon the limb.
 “This time, speak slowly and explain the problem from the beginning.
 Leave nothing out.”

 As the songbird detailed its message, the flock descended beside it.
-When it finished, the treant’s face narrowed as a snarl formed.
-The living tree stomped out of the sunlight, and the birds jumped and settled about the giant’s shoulders.
-“How many of these creatures are attacking your homes, and my brethren?”
+When it finished, the treant’s face fell, then narrowed into a snarl, roots trembling beneath the soil.
+The living tree stomped out of the sunlight, and the birds clung tightly to its branches.
+“How many beings are attacking your homes, and my brethren?”

 The first bird squawked, and the rest of the flock stopped.
 When the forest’s silence descended about everyone, it sang a short song.

-“You’re telling me a dozen invaders are harvesting my lifeless siblings?”
+“A dozen invaders are butchering my inanimate siblings?”

 The songbird’s shrill tweet confirmed the number.

 The treant strode closer to the edge of the forest and spotted the party of squat warriors.
-Each of those diminutive creatures hacked at the treant’s inert family with giant battleaxes.
-The guardian growled, slamming its blunted branches upon the ground, shaking everything in the vicinity.
-The treant continued striking the earth until each of the invaders fell.
+Each of those diminutive creatures hacked at the treant’s inert family with heavy battleaxes.
+The guardian growled and slammed its branches into the ground, shaking the earth, as if the forest itself cried out, its pain echoing through roots and stone.
 It rose and howled in rage.
 “Stop assaulting my brethren!”

 The warriors turned, gaping at the living tree, and climbed to their feet.
 The largest of the brutes whirled his ax.
 He shoved it towards the guardian.
 “To arms!”